-- 1- To learn about the most prominent historical stages of the arts and their development. - 2- To become familiar with the most important aesthetic theories in cinematic art. - 3- To become familiar with the most prominent artistic trends and schools in cinema.
+- 1- To learn about the most prominent historical stages of the arts and their development. - 2- To learn about the most important aesthetic theories in plastic art. - 3- To become acquainted with the most prominent artistic trends and schools in the plastic arts - 4- To practice cinematic and television arts